ktaliaferro/gps-viewer/README.md

 ## Log File Requirements

 For the app to function, the logged flight data must have a "GPS" column with latitude and longitude separated by a space.  e.g. "30.324000 -97.603500".
+See the sample log file `SampleLog-2024-10-10-113001.csv`.

 To keep load times reasonable, log files larger than 2 MB are ignored.
+Log files with less than 60 seconds of data are also ignored.